delfick/harpoon/README.rst

 the options for the image itself.
 Any option in the image options overrides the root option.

-respect_gitignore
+use_gitignore
   Ignore anything gitignore would when creating the context.

-context_exclude
+exclude
   A list of globs that are used to exclude files from the context

-  Note: Only works when respect_gitignore has been specified
+  Note: Only works when use_gitignore has been specified

-no_host_context
+enabled
-  Only include the Dockerfile and any inline ADD files.
+  Don't include any context from the local system if this is set to false.

 parent_dir
   The parent directory to get the context from.
 This defaults to the folder the